Recent Legal Update

 Understanding the Problem

-In a North Carolina partition action between co-owners, a hearing is typically set before the Clerk of Superior Court to address whether the case should proceed and what happens next with the co-owned property.
+In a North Carolina partition action between co-owners, a hearing may be set before the Clerk of Superior Court to address whether the case should proceed and what happens next with the co-owned property.
 The practical decision point is whether a co-owner must be present at that hearing to protect that co-owner’s position.
 The question also includes what the Clerk is likely to do if a co-owner cannot attend on the scheduled date after a notice of hearing was mailed.

 Apply the Law